robjustice/soshdboot/README.md

 ![Selector Menu showing Titan options](/images/Titanmenu.jpg)

-Finally made some time documenting the patching and support for the 3plus2e interpreter, see here under Titan and Titan2e: https://github.com/robjustice/Apple3
+Finally made some time documenting the patching and support for the ///plus// and ///plus//e interpreter, see here under Titan and Titan2e: https://github.com/robjustice/Apple3

 # Acknowledgements